jarvis-network/synthereum/README.md

         yarn
         ```

+    3. Build all libraries and applications:

+        ```sh
+        yarn build:all
+        ```

-    3. Build the part of the project that you're interested in (including all dependencies):
+        Or just part that you're interested in (including its dependencies):

         * Frontend: